dzmitry-lahoda/env/readme.md

 F# script coding guidelines:
 ---
+- each script has header describing purpose and result with single line
 - All dependencies resolved via Paket.
 Each script has line to run packet in header.
 - no `new` keyword
 - no types in method declarations parameters